Rastafarian & Jamaican Culture

 No Wait Till Drum Beat Before You Grine You Axe: The Ultimate Wisdom for Procrastinators in Negril

-Ahhh, “No wait till drum beat before you grine you axe” — the Jamaican proverb telling you: stop procrastinating, mi fren!
+Dis one is for all a di procrastinators: “No wait till drum beat before you grine you axe” — the Jamaican proverb telling you: stop procrastinating, mi fren!
 It’s a humorous yet real reminder that waiting till the last minute is a recipe for stress.
 In other words, don’t be the one sharpening their axe when the battle already starts!
-Let’s break down this nugget of wisdom and see why you should always have your axe ready — especially if you’re here in Negril, soaking up the vibes …
+Let’s break down this nugget of wisdom and see why you should always have your axe ready — especially if you’re …

 Rastafarian & Jamaican Culture